herrerovir/SQL-world-life-expectancy/README.md

 * **Relationship between healthcare expenditure and life expectancy**

-Through the SQL query that retrieves the life expectancy, healthcare expenditure for each country, it was observed that the higher the health expenditure, the higher the life expectancy.
+Through the SQL query that retrieves the life expectancy and healthcare expenditure for each country, it was observed that the higher the health expenditure, the higher the life expectancy.
 Thus, there is a positive relationship between life expectancy and healthcare expenditure.

 <small> Table 4.
 Top 5 countries with the average highest healthcare expenditure </small>